-- MSS 1.4 To be eligible for admission to the courses leading to the degree of Master of Social Sciences in the field of Educational Psychology, candidates - (a) shall hold a Bachelor's degree with a major in Psychology, or a recognized equivalent qualification; - (b) shall be eligible for the Graduate Membership of the Hong Kong Psychological Society; and - (c) shall preferably have relevant working experience in educational or related settings, in addition to the requirements set out in Regulation MSS 1. - MSS 1.5 To be eligible for admission to the courses leading to the degree of Master of Social Sciences in the field of Nonprofit Management, candidates shall preferably have three years of relevant working experience, in addition to the requirements set out in Regulation MSS 1. - MSS 1.6 To be eligible for admission to the courses leading to the degree of Master of Social Sciences in the field of Psychology, candidates - (a) shall preferably have more than one year of work experience; and - (b) shall satisfy the examiners in a qualifying examination and interview if shortlisted, in addition to the requirements set out in Regulation MSS 1. - MSS 2.
-An application for exemption from the above requirements shall be considered on a case-by-case basis.
+- MSS 1.4 To be eligible for admission to the courses leading to the degree of Master of Social Sciences in the field of Educational Psychology, candidates - (a) shall hold a Bachelor's degree with a major in Psychology, or a recognized equivalent qualification; - (b) shall be eligible for the Graduate Membership of the Hong Kong Psychological Society; and - (c) shall preferably have relevant working experience in educational or related settings, in addition to the requirements set out in Regulation MSS 1. - MSS 1.5 To be eligible for admission to the courses leading to the degree of Master of Social Sciences in the field of Nonprofit Management, candidates shall preferably have three years of relevant working experience, in addition to the requirements set out in Regulation MSS 1. - MSS 1.6 To be eligible for admission to the courses leading to the degree of Master of Social Sciences in the field of Psychology, candidates - (a) shall preferably have more than one year of work experience; and - (b) shall satisfy the examiners in a qualifying examination and interview if shortlisted, in addition to the requirements set out in Regulation MSS 1. - MSS 1.7 To be eligible for admission to the courses leading to the degree of Master of Social Sciences in the field of Social Data Analytics, candidates - (a) shall preferably have a Bachelor's degree in one of the fields of social sciences: Anthropology, Cognitive Science, Communication, Economics, Education Studies, Ethnic Studies, Linguistics, Political Science, Psychology, Sociology, Urban Studies and Planning, or a closely related field; or a Bachelor's degree in Mathematics, Computer Science, or a related field with an additional major/minor or substantial advanced coursework in one or more social sciences domains; and - (b) shall preferably have pre-existing training in statistics and/or formal logic or prior experience with one or more technical domains, including programming, statistics, formal logic, calculus, linear algebra, etc.